Essential thrombocythemiaPrimary thrombocythemia; Essential thrombocytosis

 ET is part of a group of conditions known as myeloproliferative disorders.
 Others include:

-- Chronic myelogenous leukemia (cancer that starts in the bone marrow)
+- Chronic myelogenous leukemia (an overproduction of white blood cells that starts in the bone marrow)

 - Polycythemia vera (bone marrow disease that leads to an abnormal increase in the number of blood cells)